 Clutter has a way of keeping us stuck in the past and not supporting us as we move forward in life.
+But, Spring is here: time to clear out the clutter to welcome Spring!
 We hold onto things that provide us with a false sense of security instead of trusting that things will come to us as we need them.
 In fact, the less attached we are to things, the happier we are.

 One practice I invite you to do is to create an album or scrap book to hold photos of such items.

 You can date the photos and write a little note with the story behind the items.
 Then, instead of having an entire garage or house over packed with things you do not need, instead you will have a lovely little book to enjoy.
 After a time, you may even let go of the book.
 Such a process will unfold step by step.

 Just because someone gave you something, you do not need to keep it.
 Perhaps the item was a gift or an inheritance.
 If you do not need, use or love the item, it becomes clutter.
 So pass it on and remember: What is the highest good for one is always for the highest good for another.

 If you are keeping things “just in case,” that attitude may represent a feeling of lack in your life.
 Trust that everything comes to you exactly as you need it and stay light-filled instead of clutter-filled.

 If you have items that are not serving you, let go.